Time and Materials vs Fixed Price Contracts

 - Poor communication can also play a cruel joke.
 The final product may not meet your expectations.

-Time and material pricing: everything you should know
+💸 Time and materials pricing: everything you should know

 There might already occur the objection from your side: “If there are an hourly payment and no tough deadlines, the development process may turn into infinity”.
 Is it true?
 On the contrary, this model presupposes tight cooperation with the client during development, so you are able to handle the process according to your own interests and budget.
 In fact, you save even more than using fixed price contracts.

-If coming back to our journey topic, time & material methodology can be compared to travelling with your own car.
+If coming back to our journey topic, time & materials methodology can be compared to travelling with your own car.
 Actually, this comparison perfectly outlines all the basic features of this pricing strategy:

 - Firstly, you have more control over the process: you can make changes to your project just like changing your route while travelling by car.